Chicken feet: Indonesia

-In Indonesia, soft peeled boneless chicken feet are a popular choice for baby food — given to babies between 6 and 12 months old.
-It is often served as nasi tim: steamed rice with boneless chicken feet, mashed liver, and vegetable broth.
-Chicken feet which consist of tendons, skin, and cartilage, are rich in gelatinous collagen, and are traditionally believed to be beneficial for infants' skin, nails, joints, and bone development.
+In Indonesia, soft peeled boneless chicken feet are frequently used as baby food for infants between 6 and 12 months old.
+They are often served as nasi tim: steamed rice with boneless chicken feet, mashed liver, and vegetable broth.
+Chicken feet consist of tendons, skin, and cartilage, are rich in gelatinous collagen, and are traditionally believed to be beneficial for infants' skin, nails, joints, and bone development.

 Jamaica

 In Jamaican cuisine, chicken feet are mainly used to make chicken foot soup.
 The soup contains yams, potatoes, green bananas, dumplings, and special spices in addition to the chicken feet, and is slow-cooked for a minimum of two hours.
 Chicken feet are also curried or stewed and served as a main part of a meal.